The Average Income for a Waiter at a High End Restaurant

 Growth Trends for Related Jobs

-The average annual income for a high-end waiter, including tips, was $35,000 as of 2013, according to the job site Indeed.
+The average annual income for a high-end waiter, including tips, was $42,556 as of 2020, according to the Bureau of Labor Statistics (BLS).
 Some high-end restaurants, such as Sushi Yasuda in New York, pay their waiters higher salaries, according to ABC News.
 Most high-end waiters, however, earn closer to the minimum wage for employees who receive tips, according to the U.S. Department of Labor -- $2.13 per hour.
 While tips can vary according to state minimum wage laws, high-end waiters still earn the bulk of their incomes with tips.

 High-end waiters likely earn more in high-profile restaurants that draw bigger crowds: Jean Georges in New York City, Moto in Chicago and Manresa in Los Gatos, California.
 These waiters may earn more in tips in upscale restaurants because of the bigger crowds and higher prices.
 High-end waiters also earn more as they gain experience; they get to know the best customers over time, address them by their names and suggest entrees they are most likely to want.
 Even if they don't know customers, experienced high-end waiters are more knowledgeable about the menus and can suggest menu items based on customers' preferences.